Inspiring Leadership: 4 Lessons from Harriet Tubman

 To be a strong and effective leader, find ways to collaborate and unify with like-minded people for a shared purpose.

-3. Always be Vigilant
+3. Always be vigilant.

 Tubman famously said, “I was the conductor of the Underground Railroad for eight years, and I can say what most conductors can’t say — I never ran my train off the track and I never lost a passenger.”
 She was both cunning and creative.
 For her rescue missions, she would disguise herself and carry a revolver.
 During the Civil War, she became the first American woman in history to lead an armed raid into Confederate territory.